tc39/proposal-decimal/README.md

 Fractions would be an interesting thing to pursue in TC39, and are in many ways complementary to Decimal.
 Many languages in the Lisp tradition include fractions of arbitrary-size integers as a basic data type, alongside IEEE-754 64-bit binary floating point numbers; Ruby and Python also include fractions in their standard library.

 We see decimals as complementary to Decimal because of a mismatch when it comes to two of the core operations on Decimals:
-- Rounding to a certian base-10 precision, with a rounding mode
+- Rounding to a certain base-10 precision, with a rounding mode
-- Conversion to a localized, human-readable string These *could* be defined on rationals, but are a bit of an inherent mismatch since rationals are not base 10.
+- Conversion to a localized, human-readable string

+These *could* be defined on rationals, but are a bit of an inherent mismatch since rationals are not base 10.

 Two further issues: